 - Mixing equipment.
 If you use more than one video source (more than one camera) and more than one audio source, you’ll need a mixer to manage these different video sources.

 As we can see, starting an online television network is actually pretty accessible at the moment.
-With platforms like Viloud, starting your TV channel is also pretty affordable, as you can start broadcasting your content with as low as $29/month.
+With platforms like Viloud, starting your own online TV channel is also pretty affordable, as you can start broadcasting your content with as low as $29/month.

 The key to a successful online television network, however, is careful planning, and especially deciding on a target audience to focus on.